 Elizabeth Miller / OPB

-In a statement on the district website, Fialkiewicz said home basketball games will be rescheduled, as will the winter formal dance scheduled for Friday.
+In a statement on the district website, Fialkiewicz said Thursday home basketball games would be rescheduled, as would the winter formal dance scheduled for Friday.

 “This decision was not made lightly, but it is necessary to ensure the health and safety of our students and staff and to allow time for recovery and mitigation,” Fialkiewicz said.